-• Adding a more direct and fish passable connection from Swan Lake to the Strait of Juan de

-Fuca would add on the order of 120 acres or more of coastal lagoon/estuarine habitat and also make habitat improvements on Swantown Creek possible.
+• A fish passable connection from Swan Lake to the Strait of Juan de Fuca would add 150 acres or more of coastal lagoon/estuarine habitat and also make habitat improvements on Swantown Creek possible.

-• The relatively large potential tidal prism at Swan Lake suggests that some type of channel to the Strait may be quite feasible.

-• Improving tidal exchange such that lagoon levels do not exceed water levels in the Strait of Juan de Fuca would help ameliorate upstream flooding issues caused by stormwater backing up at the tide gates.

-• If an open channel is deemed infeasible with further analysis, then constructing a bridge or other means of engineered fish-passable structures could be used.
+- The relatively large drainage area and potential tidal prism at Swan Lake suggests that some type of channel to the Strait is likely to be feasible. - Improving tidal exchange such that lagoon levels do not exceed water levels in the Strait of Juan de Fuca would help ameliorate upstream flooding issues caused by stormwater backing up at the tide gates. - If an open channel is not feasible other means of engineered fish-passable structures could be used.